Create

 Follow the steps below to build your own DevOps automation rule that sends issues to "Done" status with a command in the Git (or other VCS) commit message.

-The below rule is implemented with Better DevOps Automation for Jira.
+The below rule is implemented with the free Better DevOps Automation for Jira.
 It's similar to Smart Commits, but more flexible and works for Data Center (Server) customers as well (who tend not to get the best DevOps automation features natively.)

 Resolve Jira issues from the commit message